Nick Johannsen – Director

 - GIS support for the AONB team and partners

-Jennifer Smith – Interpretation and Community Learning Officer
+Jennifer Smith – Interpretation and Community Learning Manager

 Jennifer is the Interpretation and Community Learning Officer for the Darent Valley Landscape Partnership Scheme.
 She project manages and coordinates a host of inter-connected projects within the Darent Valley with the overall aim to get people reconnected to their local landscape and encourage them to explore, enjoy and value their natural and cultural surroundings.
-Jennifer also leads on all of the Scheme’s interpretation projects and works with a host of local organisations, schools, community groups, artists among others to deliver the various projects.
-Previously Jennifer was the Interpretation and Community Engagement Officer for the Valley of Visions Landscape Partnership Scheme in the Medway Gap between 2008 – 2013.
+Jennifer also leads on all of the Scheme’s interpretation projects and works with a host of local organisations, schools, community groups among others, to deliver the various projects.

 Anne is the Community Archaeologist for the Darent Valley Landscape Partnership and leads on the heritage components of the project.
 The range of historical and archaeological features in the valley is remarkable, and a number of themed projects have been created to explore and protect the Darent’s unique cultural heritage, including work at Lullingstone Roman Villa, Eynsford Castle, Otford Palace and Dartford Gunpowder Mills, as well as a valley-wide LiDAR survey.
 Anne will be working closely with several local and regional heritage groups to help deliver the scheme, including the West Kent Archaeological Society, Kent Archaeological Society and the Council for British Archaeology (CBA) South-East.